 Phoenix Self-Driving Car Accident Lawyer

 Companies like Tesla assure us that self-driving cars are the way of the future.
-But in the present, self-driving cars have not yet lived up to their potential—and some safety advocates argue the technology will never work as promised.
-Self-driving cars continue to cause accidents and severe injuries to passengers, pedestrians, and others.
+But in the present, self-driving vehicles have not yet lived up to their potential—and some safety advocates argue the technology will never work as promised.
+Self-driving vehicle accidents are becoming more and more common, resulting in severe injuries to passengers, pedestrians, and others.
 Complicating matters is the question of who caused a crash when no one was behind the wheel.

 Who you hire to represent you can make a substantial difference in the outcome of your case.
 You must choose your law firm carefully when so much is on the line.